Eonic/FO.NET/README.md

 - daniiiol added some bugfixing and pushed it to NuGet (Id: Fonet.Core)
 - eonic added some missing files to the wiki

+- as used for PDF generation in ProteanCMS https://github.com/Eonic/ProteanCMS

 license: Apache2

 wiki: https://github.com/Eonic/FO.NET/wiki